kptdev/kpt/site/reference/pkg/cat/README.md

   annotate resources with their file origins.

 --format
-  format resource config yaml before printing. (default true)
+  format resource before printing. (default true)

 --include-local
   if true, include local-config in the output.